Anger, Fighting & Aggression

 What can I do to control my anger?

 - Recognise the warning signs.
 Some days we are just on edge, and that's ok.
-But try to work on becoming a calmer person and try some things to help you chill.

 - Detox the brain.
 Alcohol, cigarettes and drugs can make us more edgy.
 Also ensure you're getting enough sleep.